atlassian/conartist/README.md

 - `version` the version of your CLI.
 Defaults to `"0.0.0"`.
 - `conartist` the `conartist` configuration as normally specified in a config file.
 Defaults to `{}`.
 - `options` custom CLI options.
-- `commands` custom CLI sub-commands
+Each key is the option name and each value can either be a `string` and will be the description, or it allows:
+  - `alias` the option alias (i.e. `-a`).
+  - `default` the default value.
+  - `description` the option description.
+- `commands` custom CLI sub-commands.
+Each key is the command name and each value can either be a `string` and will be the description, or it allows:
+  - `description` the command description.

 The following example creates a `npx license-mit` command.